raganwald/braythwayt.com/_posts/2013-04-01-quote-metritocracy-unquote.md

 That's still a meritocracy, it's just that instead of being good at technical innovation, they're good at playing the game.
 We just have to be careful that when we say the word "meritocracy," we are not taking a narrow and wrong view of what it means.

 This matters especially when talking about people, of course.
-A country club is a meritocracy, and if it is full of middle-aged white men whose fathers before them were members of the same club, it doesn't mean we don't have a meritocracy of sorts going on.
+A country club can be a meritocracy, and if it is full of middle-aged white men whose fathers before them were members of the same club, it doesn't mean we don't have a meritocracy of sorts going on.

 It just means, that in this environment, "meritocracy" doesn't mean that a talented woman of colour born into a lower-middle-class family has the same chance of rising to the top.
 Meritocracy doesn't guarantee that she will be chosen, just that those chosen will have passed the tests for competence and track record of success.

+### meritocracy

+So let's be careful when we use the word "meritocracy."
+If two groups of people each mean different things by the word, we could have a situation where a bunch of successful people with degrees claim that Science, Technology, and Engineering is a meritocracy, while a bunch of disenfranchised people claim that membership in its culture does not reflect the distribution of potential in the general population.

+Both could be correct about their claims.
+And just because the incumbents are correct that their culture is a "meritocracy," it doesn't mean that there aren't any discrimination or equality problems.